 Banks and credit card companies use a variety of information to give you a credit score, which determines whether they will lend to you and on what terms.

 Credit scoring can be based on information such as:

 - what you provide on your application form

-- Your credit report at one or more credit reference agencies – the three main CRAs are Experian, Equifax and Callcredit
+- your credit report at one or more credit reference agencies – the three main CRAs are Experian, Equifax and TransUnion.

 You’ll usually get a better credit score if you:

 - own your own home and/or have lived at the same address for at least a year

-- Have a good credit history by repaying other credit agreements on time, and also other bills such as gas and electricity bills.
+- have a good credit history by repaying credit agreements on time, and also other bills such as gas and electricity bills and mobile phone contracts